DataCurationNetwork/data-primers/Genetic Data Curation Primer/genetic-primer.md

 ### FASTQ

 The FASTQ format stores the sequence in addition to its quality score (most use the Phred quality score).
-The Phred quality score is a single-character representation of the quality of the sequence read, or the probability that the sequence is what it has been identified as (<span class="mark">Phred quality score, *Wikipedia*, 2023*)*.
+The Phred quality score is a single-character representation of the quality of the sequence read, or the probability that the sequence is what it has been identified as
+(Phred quality score, *Wikipedia*, 2023).
 Both the sequence and the quality score are encoded with a single ASCII character, and there should be the same number of quality score symbols as sequence letters.
-These files are also plain text, can be represented with the extension “.fq” or “.fastq”, and are often compressed to GNU zip format (.gz) Each FASTQ file follows a four line format (<span class="mark">FASTQ format*,* 2023*)*:
+These files are also plain text, can be represented with the extension “.fq” or “.fastq”, and are often compressed to GNU zip format (.gz) Each FASTQ file follows a four line format (FASTQ format, 2023):

 - The first line starts “with a “@” character and is followed by a sequence identifier and an optional description”